The MIT Libraries has a great web site that points to important sources for doing congressional research.

 is the best source, by far, of biographical information about everyone who has ever served in Congress.
 My only complaint is that you can't really browse the

 directory.
-For that, you'll have to hunt down a paper version of the document, which is full of information the online version doesn't have.
+For that, you'll have to hunt down a paper version of the document,

-The paper version is now available online.
+which is now available online.

 The Congressional Research Service (CRS) is Congress's "think tank," producing a huge volume of very useful reports on topics ranging from specific policies